frnhr/sync_a_file/README.md

 The master connection has to be opened first.
 Any conenctions to `my.example.com` that are opened before the master connection will behave as usual, i.e. prompt for credentials and open a stand-alone ssh connection.

+# why on earth...

+A few advantages over a simple sshfs mount:

+ * It's faster to keep a local copy of very\_large\_directory as oposed to simply mounting it via sshfs and working on the mounted copy.
+For example, an IDE will want to index the project, which means downloading all the files on remote, and that takes time.
+ * See when upload is done - the `sync_a_file.py` echoes the path of a file when it starts the upload, and a "." when the upload is completed, so you can know when your files are done uploading.
+ * After-upload hooks - it's simple to edit `sync_a_file.py` to make it perform some additional tasks after it has finished uploading a file
+ * Exclude certan files - simple regex patterns to skip uploading certan directories or file types (e.g. .pyc files, IDE project directory etc)

+A few disadvantages:
+ * One file at a time upload - this setup is intended to be used for uploading a few files at a time (or one at a time), it's not a massive sync-the-lot tool.